gogins/csound-extended/csound/silencio/README.md

 Currently, the environments I recommend for musicians are csound.node running in [NW.js](http://nwjs.io/) on the desktop, and [Csound for Android](https://play.google.com/store/apps/details?id=com.csounds.Csound6&hl=en) for mobile devices.

 ## News

+### 29 October 2016

+Please note, development of Silencio has moved to the csound/silencio subdirectory of this repository.
+The original repository at https://github.com/gogins/silencio remains in place with a notice to come here for the current version of the code.

 ### 12 October 2016